bullmoose20/MK-Docs/docs/config/files.md

 # File Blocks

-When using Komet, the structure of each library is made using File Blocks
+When using Kometa, the structure of each library is made using File Blocks

 ???+ example "Example Library Structure"